RISHABH1270/Kubernetes_Cheatsheet/README.md

 Together, these autoscaling components help ensure performance, cost-efficiency, and optimal resource utilization in dynamic workloads.
 Kubernetes autoscaling applies to both workloads (Pods) and infrastructure (Nodes) to ensure performance and efficiency under changing demand.

 HPA (Horizontal Pod Autoscaler) is a native feature in Kubernetes and only requires the Metrics Server to function.
-VPA and Cluster Autoscaler are official projects but not shipped by default — they must be installed and configured manually.
+VPA and Cluster Autoscaler are official projects but not shipped by default so they must be installed and configured manually.

+---

 ## Horizontal Pod Autoscaler (HPA)

 The HPA controller checks CPU metrics every 15 seconds (by default) using metrics from the Metrics Server.
 If the average CPU usage across pods exceeds the threshold, it scales up, and scales down if it's below the threshold.

-Imperative Way (CLI)
+Imperative Way (CLI):
 ```bash
 kubectl autoscale deployment nginx-deployment \
   --cpu-percent=50 \